When it comes to Christmas gift shopping, it’s easy to get overwhelmed.

 Peanut butter fudge

 These delectable three-ingredient truffles are a great gift to make with kids.
 To make, simply mix peanut butter and melted white chocolate until well combined.
 Cool in the fridge for 10 minutes and then while the mixture is still slightly soft, divide into 24 pieces and shape into balls.
 Chill for 10 minutes more then roll each ball in chocolate sprinkles and pop into a festive bag like these ones seen below.
+Just check any allergies with parents before gifting these to children.

 Panettone is originally from Milan, and these cake-like fruit breads have a lovely light, airy texture.
 They're great any time of the year, but if you place the mixture into indiviual muffin cases they make the perfect homemade Christmas gift.